mavryk-network/mavryk-protocol/docs/developer/testing.rst

    Testing of the software in real conditions.
 It is usually slower, more costly and less amenable to automation than integration or system testing.
 It is often the final step in the testing process, performed before a release.
-However, in Octez, acceptance testing is decoupled from releases, and currently consists in manually running a net of resilience tests on a regular base.
+However, in Mavkit, acceptance testing is decoupled from releases, and currently consists in manually running a net of resilience tests on a regular base.
 These tests use various testing frameworks.